TOVTC/powershell-intro-notes/README.md

 ```
 $PSVersionTable.PSVersion
 ```
-*   Checks version of PS
+*   Checks version of PowerShell
 *   PowerShell does pretty much what Command Prompt does
     *   The biggest difference is that there are specialized functions in PowerShell
 *   Press tab to autocomplete text